COVID-19: guidance for the public

 Access to Dental Care

-Since then, dental services have on the whole remained open.
-There are however several things patients may need to consider if they are seeking dental care or treatment:
+There are several things you will need to consider when seeking dental care or treatment:

-- Your dental practice’s priority will be to ensure safety.
+- Your dental team’s priority will be to ensure safety so please do listen to them and follow their instructions.